Large Models for Time Series and Spatio-Temporal Data: A Survey and Outlook: Resources and Applications

-Several datasets have emerged as benchmarks in the field. \textit{METR-LA} \cite{li2018dcrnn_traffic} is a notable dataset that encompasses traffic speed data procured from loop detectors stationed across the LA County road network.
-This dataset entails data from 207 sensors spanning a period of 4 months, from March to June 2012, with information documented every 5 minutes, culminating in 34,272 time slices.
+Traffic flow forecasting has become a pivotal concern in the development of Intelligent Transportation Systems (ITS).
+The utilization of time series and spatio-temporal data aids in creating more accurate and adaptive predictive models.
+Several datasets have emerged as benchmarks in the field.
+For instance, \textit{METR-LA} \cite{li2018dcrnn_traffic} is a notable dataset that encompasses traffic speed data procured from loop detectors stationed across the LA County road network.
 Similarly, \textit{PEMS-BAY} \cite{li2018dcrnn_traffic} and \textit{PEMS04} \cite{doi:10.3141/1748-12} are datasets derived from the California Transportation Agencies' Performance Measurement System, offering exhaustive insights into the traffic speed and flow in the Bay Area over distinct periods.
 Another significant dataset is \textit{SUTD-TrafficQA} \cite{Xu_2021_CVPR}, which comprises 10,080 real-world videos annotated with 62,535 question-answer pairs, capturing both stationary and ego-view perspectives.
-Furthermore, datasets like \textit{TaxiBJ} \cite{zhang2017deep}, \textit{BikeNYC} \cite{zhang2017deep}, \textit{TaxiNYC} \cite{revisiting_yao}, and mobility dataset \cite{klise2021analysis} from \textit{SafeGraph} provide comprehensive insights into various facets of traffic and human mobility, serving as valuable resources for traffic flow modeling and prediction. \textit{LargeST} \cite{liu2023largest} is the first traffic dataset on large-scale traffic forecasting, encompassing over 8,000 sensors over road networks with a period of five years.
+Furthermore, \textit{LargeST} \cite{liu2023largest} is the first traffic dataset for large-scale traffic forecasting, encompassing over 8,000 sensors over road networks with a period of five years.
+For effective analysis and simulation, a number of tools are at the disposal of researchers.
+For instance, \href{https://sumo.dlr.de/docs/Tutorials/index.html}{\textit{SUMO}} stands out as an open-source traffic simulator, and \href{https://www.safegraph.com/blog/safegraph-partners-with-dewey}{\textit{SafeGraph Data for Academics}} offers a platform to host anonymized real-world human mobility data.